OctopusDeploy/docs/docs/deployment-examples/iis-websites-and-application-pools.md

 :::success
 The IIS Web Application step requires a parent Web Site to exist in IIS before it runs.
 You can create a chain of steps like this:

-1. Make sure the parent Web Site exists in IIS and is configured correctly
+1. Make sure the parent Web Site exists in IIS and is configured correctly.
-2. Create any number of Web Applications and Virtual Directories as children of the parent Web Site
+2. Create any number of Web Applications and Virtual Directories as children of the parent Web Site.
 :::

 You need to fill out the following fields for an IIS Web Application deployment: